hashicorp/terraform-provider-google/website/docs/r/privateca_certificate_authority.html.markdown

   (Optional)
   The name of a Cloud Storage bucket where this CertificateAuthority will publish content, such as the CA certificate and CRLs.
-This must be a bucket name, without any prefixes (such as gs://) or suffixes (such as .googleapis.com).
-For example, to use a bucket named my-bucket, you would simply specify my-bucket.
+This must be a bucket name, without any prefixes (such as `gs://`) or suffixes (such as `.googleapis.com`).
+For example, to use a bucket named my-bucket, you would simply specify `my-bucket`.
 If not specified, a managed bucket will be created.

 * `labels` -